Frequently Asked Questions

 - A minimum number of cumulative credits earned each payment period

-The Federal Government requires institutions to develop these standards because it wishes to monitor the fact that students make progress toward their educational objective i.e., a baccalaureate degree, etc. These measures insure that reviews take place, and that the institution is in compliance with the regulation.
+The Federal Government requires institutions to develop these standards because it wishes to monitor the fact that students make progress toward their educational objective i.e., a baccalaureate degree, etc. These measures ensure that reviews take place, and that the institution complies with the regulation.

 You must be a matriculated student (enrolled in a degree program) to meet basic financial aid eligibility requirements.
 In addition, matriculation must be maintained from semester to semester through the maintenance of an acceptable grade point average (GPA).
 For additional information on this subject, speak with a financial aid counselor in Room U-201.

-If you contemplate withdrawing from a course or from the College, consult with an academic counselor.
-If you need to locate your counselor, go to Room A-216 for assistance.
+If you contemplate withdrawing from a course or from the College, consult with an academic counselor and a financial aid counselor.
 If withdrawal is required, it must be done before the deadline, otherwise a grade of "WU," an unofficial withdrawal, will result and adversely affect the GPA.
 A "WU" is equivalent to a grade of "F."

-If a grade of "INC" or "Z" is given, these grades will become "F" and will ultimately have a negative impact on the GPA.
-Consult with an academic counselor to determine the process of completing a course.
-Go to Room A-216 to locate an academic counselor.
+If a grade of "INC" is given, these grades will become "F" if the course is not completed, and will ultimately have a negative impact on the GPA.
+Consult with your professor to determine the process of completing the course.

 Successfully completed courses will be accepted toward degree requirements.
 However, each time a course is attempted, it is included as part of the cumulative attempted credit record and GPA.
 If a failed course is repeated with a grade of "C" or better, the grade in the successfully completed course will count in the GPA, replacing the "F" grade earned on the first attempt.
 Only 16 such repeated course credits may be attempted in this fashion during a career at Kingsborough.